abhijitskulkarni/dev-challenge-dist-updated/Readme.md

 ### Notes
 - Store latest 20 bidupdates in the array because data will keep on increasing which      may cause browser to freeze up
 - To Draw sparkLine last 10 elements are used so that UI wont be disturbed
-- Data is sorted in Descending order of lastChangeBid column
+- Data is sorted in ascending order of lastChangeBid column
 - For initial 30 seconds you wont see any sparkline.